15 Best Sewing Subscription Boxes To Bring Joy

 However, each sewing project in this kit is easy for beginners and coordinates with a holiday.

-If you’re not a big fan of certain holidays, you can view the month’s project ahead of time and decide if it’s worth subscribing each month.
+If you’re not a big fan of certain holidays, you can view the month’s box ahead of time and decide if it’s worth subscribing each month.

-The Sew What Box contains all the materials (fabric and notions) necessary to create one sewing project packaged in a cute little box.
+The longest-running box is the Sew What Project Box, which contains all the materials (fabric and notions) necessary to create one sewing project packaged in a cute little box.

 I love how thoughtfully this box is curated to include more than just fabric (which, by the way, is precut for those of you who hate cutting like me!)

-For example, the box I ever received included instructions, notions (even the sewing machine needle I needed!), and precut fabric for a couch arm organizer.
+For example, the first box I received included detailed instructions, the correct notions (Gutermann thread and even the sewing machine needle I needed!), and precut fabric for a couch arm organizer.

-What’s fun, though, is it also included an extra fabric bundle, project tags, samples of Bo-Nash Iron Clean sheets, and a quick FYI on ironing.
+What’s fun, though, is it included extra fabrics, project tags, Bo-Nash Iron Clean sheets samples, and a quick FYI on ironing.

-The projects are suitable for ages 8+, and they won’t take you years to complete (like all the quilts I’ve half-finished before puttering out of motivation.)
+The projects are suitable for ages 8+ and won’t take you years to complete (like all the quilts I’ve half-finished before puttering out of motivation.)

-If you want to subscribe monthly rather than occasionally, you can also check out the website for next month’s project to know if you’ll like it before ordering.
+If you want to subscribe to a monthly box rather than an occasional one, check out the website for the following precut projects to know if you’ll like it before ordering.

 Another box I received and recently completed is this fun storage basket project kit, which produced the below two fabric storage cubes.
 The buttons are so precious!